Saniamos/bbdc25/README.md

 Realized, that fraudsters do seldom only use cash (2-7 out of 11k accounts) and that we might be able to aggregate the cash transactions in order to condense our data.

-Question: does the simulation consider the order of transactions relevant? -> likely not, as it is agent based with a certin prob to perform such actions -> we could aggregate the transactions.
+Question: does the simulation consider the order of transactions relevant? -> likely not, as it is agent based with a certain prob to perform such actions -> we could aggregate the transactions.
 If we assume only topological fraud (ie circle, fan-in/out etc) we could even aggregate per account pair.
-If we assume single transactions as fradulent we would need to be careful in agregation though -> from what i gather the core idea in amlsim (and paysim) is to only flag certain actions during simulation that are creating one of the known topologies.
+If we assume single transactions as fraudulent we would need to be careful in aggregation though -> from what I gather the core idea in amlsim (and paysim) is to only flag certain actions during simulation that are creating one of the known topologies.

-placative, but might help in shifting perspective: we are given the vertices of a graph that is constructed by the properties of the nodes.
+Placative, but might help in shifting perspective: we are given the vertices of a graph that is constructed by the properties of the nodes.
 We then want to get back to the properties, more specifically the fraudster property.

-also: consider the other direction: which accounts are we sure of that are normal people?
+Also: consider the other direction: which accounts are we sure of that are normal people?
 - accounts only using cash_in or cash_out (see plot).
 - anything else?

-currently working on account lvl classification. will add the exact number of fraudsters to the dataset/model (since we can count them in train, val and engineered it for test)
+Currently working on account lvl classification.
+Will add the exact number of fraudsters to the dataset/model (since we can count them in train, val and engineered it for test)

-Note on data version in comparision to the simple cnn:
+Note on data version in comparison to the simple cnn:
 ver: fraud f1 -- tensorboard log version
 ver05: 0.92 -- 10
 ver01: 0.79 -- 11